Twas the night before Christmas and all through the net,

 But, Saint Google and eight Google Ad Engineers.

-The Engineers sprang to their terminals and opened their code,
+The Engineers sprang to their desk and opened their code,

 Exposing the luster of embedded objects below.

-The code flew with such fury that smoke arose from the editors.
+The code flew with such fury that smoke arose from the editor.

 As new features flowed from alpha to beta and they were so much better.